dimizisis/linearproblemparser/README.md

 1) -1 instead of <, 0 instead of =, 1 instead of >
 2) -1 instead of min, 1 instead of max

+Guide:

+1. Your linear problem has to be a .txt file.
+2. Browse your input file.
+3. Select your output folder.
+4. Convert the problem.
+5. You can open directly the converted problem (converted_lp.txt) through a message box (Y/N).